Text consolidated by Valsts valodas centrs (State

 substitute products and components of such petroleum products is

-used, then the relevant petroleum products shall be exempt from
+then the relevant oil products shall be exempt from excise duty

-the excise duty if they are labelled (marked) in accordance with
+if they are labelled (marked) in accordance with the requirements

-On Excise Duties shall be applied to the petroleum products
+of the law On Excise Duties shall be applied to the oil products

-the law On Excise Duties, which are labelled (marked) in
+of the law On Excise Duties which are labelled (marked) in

 accordance with the requirements of the law On Excise Duties and

-which are used by a licensed capital company, a zone capital
+which are used by a licensed capital company, zone capital

-company, a zone authority or a port authority in the territory of
+company, zone authority, or free port authority in the territory

 1) stationary installations;